 - is committed to a career in government or elsewhere in public service, as defined by the Foundation.

 The Foundation defines public service as employment in government at any level, uniformed services, public-interest organizations, nongovernmental research and/or educational organizations, public and private schools, and public service-oriented nonprofit organizations.

 - The Institution of Higher Education.
 Candidates must first be nominated by the Truman Faculty Representative at their institution.
-Each accredited four-year institution may nominate up to four students for the 2021 awards.
-Four-year institutions may also nominate three additional students who completed academic work at another institution.
+Each accredited four-year institution may nominate up to four students for the 2022 awards.
+Four-year institutions may also nominate three additional students who are transfers to the institution.
 Institutions may nominate candidates who are participating in junior year abroad programs.
 Participation by Two-Year institutions.
-Two-year institutions may nominate up to four former students who, by February 2, 2021, will be enrolled as full-time students with junior-level academic standing at accredited four-year institutions.
+Two-year institutions may nominate up to four former students who, by February 1, 2022, will be enrolled as full-time students with junior-level academic standing at accredited four-year institutions.